kameo4189/CodeInvestigation/README.md

         {
         }
         ```
-      - The common way is to change type of *m_arr* to *string*, this type is replaced for array of char with many built-in methods for string.
+      - The another more common way is to change type of *m_arr* to *string*, this type is replaced for array of char with many built-in methods for string.
 Constructor will be changed as below.
         ```C++
         explicit Child(unsigned num) : Base(num), m_arr(numChar, ' ')
         {